Back to All Events

 Discussion Summary

-Panelists discussed a newly-released report by the Hoover Institution and Observer Research Foundation (ORF) focused on U.S.-India strategic cooperation in the Indo-Pacific region.
+Panelists discussed a newly-released report by the Hoover Institution and the Observer Research Foundation (ORF) focused on U.S.-India strategic cooperation in the Indo-Pacific region.
 The report focused on five areas: governance, trade, security, energy and technology.
 Of particular significance was the U.S.-India defense technology partnership, including recent announcements from the two leader-level summits in 2023, and ongoing economic and energy cooperation.
 Panelists described how people-to-people ties are a significant yet under-appreciated factor driving U.S.-India relations.
 The panelists highlighted the strategic implications of better mobility between the two countries’ workforces.
 Growing alignment in threat perceptions, frequent interactions and, widening habits of cooperation have enabled greater U.S.-India coordination in third regions too.
 Questions pertained to subjects such as the Indian Ocean region, BRICS and the Global South countries, and the Quad.
 Panelists described the Quad’s evolution and its significance for the balance of power in the Indo-Pacific region.

 The discussion was concluded by the ORF President Dr. Samir Saran, who highlighted the broader importance of U.S.-India think tank engagements.
 He argued that collaboration on jet engine technology signals a “conscious decision” by India to double down on its strategic engagement with the U.S. This will also amplify other trends in India’s foreign policy including India’s deepening partnership with the West that will enable India to strengthen its capabilities and shape an international order conducive to its interests and values.